Part I: Propositional Logic

 It was years before Semmelweis’s views became widely accepted and his accomplishment properly recognized.
 His life teaches many lessons, including unfortunately that even the most educated among us can be evil, petty, and willfully ignorant.
 Let us repay Semmelweis, as those in his own time did not, by remembering and praising his scientific acumen and humanity.

-3.6 Other kinds of arguments 2: Probability
+3.6 Other kinds of arguments 2: Statistical reasoning

 Here we can say a few words about statistical generalizations—our goal being only to provide a contrast with deductive reasoning.